RayIci/neovim-configurations/README.md

 - Youtube video: [How I Setup Neovim To Make It AMAZING in 2024: The Ultimate Guide](https://www.youtube.com/watch?v=6pAG3BHurdM).
 - Github guide: [Kickstart Configurations](https://github.com/nvim-lua/kickstart.nvim/blob/master/init.lua).

+## NerdFont Icons

+If you want you can use this icons from [NerdFont](https://www.nerdfonts.com/cheat-sheet).

 ## Setting things up

 Below you can find a list of things that are needed in order to correctly run neovim with it's plugins.